Esri/jsapi-resources/esm-samples/jsapi-node/README.md

 # ArcGIS Maps SDK for JavaScript in Node.js

-Integrating Node.js with [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) can be done by building the app with native ES modules or by transpiling ES modules to [CommonJS](https://rollupjs.org/configuration-options/#output-format).
+Integrating Node.js with [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) can be done by building the app with native ES modules (.mjs) or by transpiling ES modules (.js) to [CommonJS](https://rollupjs.org/configuration-options/#output-format), which is also often referred to as CJS.
 This sample contains examples of both approaches.

 ---
 ## Known Issues